Phantas0s/devdash-doc/content/reference/general/_index.md

 weight: 1
 ---

-This is the general configuration of your dashboard.
+This reference the general configuration for your dashboards.

 | Name       | Description                                             | Default value   | Examples   |
 | ---------- | ------------------------------------------------------- | --------------- | ---------- |